 Seeing yourself as more attractive than you actually are isn’t necessarily a bad thing.
 It gives you confidence that makes your appearance and presence more attractive in ways that natural good looks can’t do.
-Research shows that people can pick up on your confidence in your photos and perceive you as more attractive, likeable, and competent as a result.
+Research shows that people can pick up on your confidence in your photos and perceive you as more attractive, likable, and competent as a result.

 Strangers Have a Different Vision of Attractiveness

 Not only do people view themselves as more attractive, they are also unable to judge their own attractiveness.
 An Australian study had participants submit twelve headshots and decide which ones made them look the most and least of the following traits: